-Teething Veils is a band perpetrated by songwriter Greg Svitil.
-It began in 2006, with Greg Svitil writing songs in a beige-carpeted second-story bedroom along Florida Avenue in Washington, DC.
-Its first live show was on November 25, 2006 at the Montgomery College Planetarium, and featured a star show orchestrated by Dr. Harold Alden Williams as well as music from Chicago’s doom-folk troupe Unlucky Atlas.
-Following an ill-received impromptu performance in Dayton, Ohio, shows took place in such venues as Artomatic; WMUC’s Third Rail Radio; Radio CPR; and 611 Florida, at the storied house’s final show before its denizens quit the premises and the landlady installed new floors.
+The band began in 2006, with Greg Svitil writing songs in a beige-carpeted second-story bedroom on Florida Avenue in Washington, DC.
+Its first live show was on November 25, 2006 at the Montgomery College Planetarium.
+Following an impromptu performance in Dayton, Ohio, shows took place in such venues as Artomatic; WMUC’s Third Rail Radio; Radio CPR; and 611 Florida, at the storied house’s final show.

-From December 24, 2011 through July 28, 2012, Teething Veils recorded “Velorio,” its debut album, a double LP for Etxe Records and Productions.
-Released on July 10, 2013, “Velorio” is comprised of 21 songs.
-For these recordings, Greg assembled a group of old and new friends, long-time and first-time collaborators.
-The bulk of the music was recorded by a band consisting of Krys Baker (accordion, clarinet, flute, french horn, saxophone), Kevin Buckholdt (organ), Hannah Burris (viola), Christin Durham (voice), Craig Garrett (bass guitar), Nathan Jurgenson (drums and percussion), Alexia Kauffman (cello), and Greg Svitil (bass guitar, glockenspiel, guitar, melodica, organ, piano, voice).
-Additional, crucial contributions were made by Arthur Harrison (theremin), Christopher Goett (guitar), Jilly Hex (voice & lyrics), The Veilettes- Hannah Burris, Christin Durham, Catherine Lewis (voices).
+From December 24, 2011 through July 28, 2012, Teething Veils recorded Velorio, its debut double LP, for Etxe Records and Productions.
+Released on July 10, 2013, the bulk of Velorio’s 21 songs were recorded by a core band of long-time and first-time collaborators: Krys Baker (accordion, clarinet, flute, french horn, saxophone), Kevin Buckholdt (organ), Hannah Burris (viola), Christin Durham (voice), Craig Garrett (bass guitar), Nathan Jurgenson (drums and percussion), Alexia Kauffman (cello), and Greg Svitil (bass guitar, glockenspiel, guitar, melodica, organ, piano, voice), with additional contributions from Arthur Harrison (theremin), Christopher Goett (guitar), Jilly Hex (voice & lyrics), and The Veilettes- Hannah Burris, Christin Durham, Catherine Lewis (voices).
 Velorio’s melancholic tone was crafted through bittersweet 60s-inspired pop, off-kilter accordion waltzes, funeral organ dirges, extreme metal excursions, bare-bones acoustic ruminations, and lush orchestral elaborations alike.